MegharanBasith/Document4x/src/assets/Documents/Agent-Contract/AGC-Agent & Contract.md

     - _The action field is following to,_

       - **1**- **[Agent Approved (Action)](#agent-approved)** - _**Agent Approved**_ action to `move the approved contract to the Agency approved stage.`

+  - **Email Notification for an Agent -** When an agent sent approval request to approver, the approver will receive mail notification.
+Once the approver approved the agent contract request, the agent will receive `mail notification attached with approved contract file in pdf format.`

 - ## **Agency Approved :**